Ranked 16 among Places to Visit in Mumbai

 Kanheri caves: INR 5

-The Sanjay Gandhi National Park, previously known as the Borivali National Park covers approximately twenty percent of Mumbai's geographical area and is home to a staggering thirteen hundred and more than five hundred species of flora and fauna respectively.
+The Sanjay Gandhi National Park, previously known as the Borivali National Park covers approximately 20% of Mumbai's geographical area and is home to a staggering thirteen hundred species of flora and more than five hundred species of fauna respectively.
 Covering an area of 104 square kilometers, it is one of Asia's most visited National Parks with over 2 million visitors every year.
 The park is also said to be the largest park in the world located within city limits.
 There are two artificial lakes within the forest thriving with crocodiles and migratory birds all year.
 The lakes supply drinking water to the city.
 The park was first introduced in 1974 and helps to have a change from the usual sights, attractions, and rush of the big city.
-The Sanjay Gandhi National park is known for its evergreen dense forests, bird population, butterflies, and the small population of tigers.
+The Sanjay Gandhi National Park is known for its evergreen dense forests, bird population, butterflies, and the small population of tigers.

 very nice place. try travelling via train. will reach in 20 mins. whereas car will atleast take 1 hr. kanheri caves are must see . its more exquisite than the Elephanta caves.
 Park has its own bus service. though infrequent till if you dont have car its the only way bcz caves are at a quite a distance from the main entrance.Wear comfortable shoes.